Yora-0209/A-Multi-Stage-Prediction-Framework-for-HVAC-Energy-Consumption-in-Office-Buildings/README2.0.md

 ---

-## Framework Overview
+## Approach Overview

-The proposed framework follows a **three-stage interpretable prediction chain**:
+The proposed approach follows a **three-stage interpretable prediction chain**:

 1.  **Stage 1: Multi-Zone Temperature Prediction** – A Physics-Constrained Graph Neural Network (PC-GNN) that combines LSTM temporal encoding with spatial thermal coupling.
 Three physical constraints (**SP, PL, MC**) are injected to ensure thermodynamic consistency.
 2.  **Stage 2: Zone-Level Thermal Load Calculation** – Predicted temperatures are fed into a heat-balance differential equation (Eq.
 3) to solve for the cooling/heating load ($Q_{HVAC}$) of each thermal zone.